 Ferguson credits Sacramento State’s Computer Science program for giving her the practical knowledge needed for the field.
 “When I came out of college and started working at IBM, I immediately felt I was productive,” she says.
 “It was something new, but I had a solid background and got off to a fast start.”

 She and her classmates were a close-knit group, Ferguson says, and she has good memories of late nights in the lab with her fellow students.

 Two department members she remembers well are former Professor Martin Meyers – “I learned a great deal from him” – and career programs coordinator Cici Mattiuzzi – “She mentored me and provided advice on how to start a career and get off to a strong start.”

-Ferguson lives in El Dorado Hills with her wife and two daughters.
+Ferguson lives in El Dorado Hills.
 She flies her own plane to Palo Alto and works out of Facebook’s office four days a week, working the fifth day from her home office.

 And she still finds time for Sac State.

 Once a year or semester, Ferguson is a guest lecturer in the Computer Science program.
 “Sac State gave me a lot in terms of a foundation to be successful,” she says.
 “The value is exceptionally good, and I feel this is one way I can give back to the University.”